palahsu/Your-Translate/README.md

 # Your-Translator
-A flexible free translato.With different languages in a simple way using multiple translators.
+A flexible free translator.
+With different languages in a simple way using multiple translators.
 Translate Your Language.

 ![Your Translator](https://user-images.githubusercontent.com/49250151/99029035-9f6fe080-259b-11eb-8a6a-ad687d4b6ece.jpg)